insight-cal/insight-cal.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at [William & Mary](https://www.wm.edu/as/computerscience/).
-Our aim is to generate insights necessary in order to architect future computers that are more energy-efficient, capable, reliable, and secure.
+Welcome!
+We are a research group at [William & Mary](https://www.wm.edu/as/computerscience/) working in the area of computer architecture and systems.
+Our goal is to generate insights necessary in order to architect future computers that are more energy-efficient, capable, reliable, and secure.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >